Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

-After the deadliest mass shooting since the Valentine’s Day massacre in Parkland, Fla., President Trump said that “we grieve for the terrible loss of life and send our support and love to everyone affected by this absolutely horrific attack.”
+After the deadliest mass shooting since the February massacre in Parkland, Fla., President Trump said, “We grieve for the terrible loss of life and send our support and love to everyone affected by this absolutely horrific attack.”

 “To the students, families, teachers, and personnel at Santa Fe High, we’re with you at this tragic hour,” he continued.

-The Galveston County Sheriff’s Office and the medical examiner’s office together released the names of the victims, but no additional information was provided.
+The Galveston County Sheriff’s Office and the medical examiner’s office together released the names of the victims.

 Read on to learn what we know about the victims so far.